-Selective Catalytic Reduction (SCR) and Lean NOx Adsorber Catalysts for Diesel Engines

-Selective catalytic reduction (SCR), lean NOx adsorber catalysts, and combinations of these two technologies can be used to significantly reduce NOx emissions from diesel vehicles.
-SCR system uses a chemical reductant, usually urea solution, to convert nitrogen oxides to molecular nitrogen and oxygen-rich exhaust streams like those encountered with diesel engines.
+Selective Catalytic Reduction (SCR) and Lean NOx Adsorber Catalysts for Diesel Engines to molecular nitrogen in oxygen-rich exhaust streams like those encountered with diesel engines.
 Upon thermal decomposition in the exhaust, urea decomposes to ammonia which serves as the reductant.
 As exhaust and reductant pass over the SCR catalyst, chemical reactions occur that reduce NOx emissions to nitrogen and water.